KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## 31  Tifton   Sprint   3   3 38.4251
     ## 32  Tifton   Sprint   4   4 39.9119

-*Final “health check”*
+**Final “health check”**

-There is no missing value in the dataset.
+There are no missing values in the dataset by examining the variables “n\_missing” and “complete\_rate” of following table.

 ``` r
 skim_without_charts(final_table)